In this guide, you will find instructions on how to change the battery on an Audi.

 - Pull the hood release under the dashboard on the driver's side.
 Next, go to the front of the car and release the hood latch.

 Locate the battery at the back of the engine bay, above the firewall.
-If you have a newer Audi, you need to remove the plastic cover which is held in place with plastic retainers.
+If you have a newer Audi, you need to remove the plastic cover held in place with plastic retainers.

 - Use a 10mm wrench to loosen the nut on the negative post.
 Disconnect the negative battery terminal from the battery.